Helping our Urban Insects

 For a start, here’s a little about us.
 Earthwise Aware focuses on protecting biodiversity, bringing communities together through ecological ethics and citizen science.
 As for our citizen science program, we have several projects in the region that fill knowledge gaps and help biodiversity science locally and globally.

-About insects specifically: this year, we’ve started surveying at Fresh Pond (Cambridge), Mass Audubon Habitat (Belmont) and at the Middlesex Fells Reservation (Medford, Winchester, etc.).
-It will be good to include surveying a very Urban area such as Somerville, and the Growing Center specifically.
+About insects specifically: this year, we’ve started surveying at Fresh Pond (Cambridge), Horn Pond (Woburn), and at the Middlesex Fells Reservation (Medford, Winchester, etc.).
+It is great to also a very urban area such as Somerville, and the Growing Center specifically.

 Part of our goals besides helping scientists is also to promote science methodology, insects and native plants & insects knowledge in our communities including helping our representatives to understand biodiversity science.
 We also want to provide a means for people to learn about protocols & data, and develop tools for evidence-based advocacy.